 Why Edgewatch avoids exploit attempts against CDN/WAF edges

-1) Technically noisy & easily detected
+- Technically noisy & easily detected

 CDN/WAF platforms are purpose-built to spot probing and rate-limit or tarpitting scanners.
-Aggressive payload spraying generates large, obvious signal with little diagnostic value.
+Aggressive payload spraying generates large, obvious signal with little diagnostic value. - Low signal for the origin

-Attacking the edge rarely reaches the origin application; results reflect the provider’s shared mitigation, not your app’s true risk posture.
+Attacking the edge rarely reaches the origin application; results reflect the provider’s shared mitigation, not your app’s true risk posture. - Risk of collateral impact

 CDN IPs and PoPs are multi-tenant.
-Excessive testing can affect unrelated domains behind the same edge, trigger broad rate-limits, or violate provider AUPs/ToS.
+Excessive testing can affect unrelated domains behind the same edge, trigger broad rate-limits, or violate provider AUPs/ToS. - Compliance & reputational considerations

 “Loud” exploit attempts from public clouds or data-centers can be interpreted as abuse, complicating incident response and legal/compliance posture.

-Professional plan: optional WAF detection & bypass checks
+Optional WAF detection & bypass checks

 For customers who need to assess WAF coverage and rule efficacy, Edgewatch offers an opt-in module with strict guardrails.
+This module targets configuration validation, not exploitation.
+It is designed to avoid denial-of-service conditions and adheres to provider AUPs and your internal testing policies.

 What’s included